nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ```

  * _clientBootstrap_: The global function exposed on the client side to launch the App (see below for an example)
- * _resources_: Javascript and CSS resources that must be loaded before the bootstrap method is invoked.
+ * _resources_: JavaScript and CSS resources that must be loaded before the bootstrap method is invoked.
 All resource paths are relative to *resourcesRoot*.
  * _sharedResources_: Optional.
 Same as _resources_ but a shared resource with a given name is only loaded once, even if multiple Portal Apps declare it.
     This is useful if apps want to share vendor libraries or styles or such.
     Here you can find a demo how to use the *Webpack* *DllPlugin* together with this feature: [Mashroom Demo Shared DLL](https://github.com/nonblocking/mashroom-demo-shared-dll)
  * _screenshots_: Optional some screenshots of the App.
-The screenshots paths are relative to *resourcesRoot*.
+The screenshot paths are relative to *resourcesRoot*.
  * _local_: Basic configuration if the App is deployed locally
    * _resourcesRoot_: The root path for APP resources such as JavaScript files and images.
 Needs to be relative within the package
    * _ssrBootstrap_: An optional local SSR bootstrap that returns an initial HTML for the App, relative within the package (see below for an example)